qisun2/amplicon/hap2realVCF/README.md

 ### hap2realVCF

-Convert the amplicon.py output to real VCF.
+Convert the amplicon.py output to a SNP VCF file.

 ##### Dependencies: